 China plans to build a high-speed railway between China and the UK, which will connect Kazakhstan, Uzbekistan, Turkmenistan, Iran, Turkey, Bulgaria, Romania, Hungary, Austria, Germany, Belgium and France.
 The project, with an estimated cost of $150 billion, is scheduled for completion in 2020-2025.”

+Some European countries are torn between traditional ties to the United States and the economic opportunities that the BRI presents.
 There has been no unified EU policy toward China’s One Belt, One Road initiative, writes Philippe Le Corre.
 Several EU countries and cities have been particularly receptive to Chinese investors.
 Others have been more cautious, seeking guarantees from China that it will follow international standards and not exclusively pursue its geostrategic interests.

 China-Pakistan Economic Corridor will lead to more India-Pak tension, says UN report